aurelia/aurelia/docs/user-docs/getting-started/components/local-templates.md

 To create a separate custom element for that is bit of an overkill.
 Also given the fact that the custom element is only used in one single custom element, it might be optimized for that, and not meant to be reused outside this context.
 The local templates are meant to promote that, whereas having a separate custom element makes it open for reuse in another context.
-In short, it aims to reduce the boilerplate code, and promotes highly cohesive, better encapsulated custom elements.
+In short, it aims to reduce boilerplate code, and promotes highly cohesive, better encapsulated custom elements.

 This means that the following is a perfectly valid example.
-Note the local templates with same name are *defined* in different custom elements.
+Note that the local templates with same name (`foo-bar`) are *defined* in different custom elements.

 {% tabs %}
 {% tab title="level-one.html" %}